-I am a member of a group practice of male and female psychotherapeutic counsellors called Counselling Wimbledon, working close to South Wimbledon tube station on the Northern Line on Tuesdays.
-I also have a small practice in Morden, Surrey working daytimes only, and can also offer Skype sessions.
+I am a member of a group practice of psychotherapeutic counsellors called Counselling Wimbledon and I also have a home practice in Morden, Surrey.
+I offer home visits under certain circumstances following an assessment.

-I am a registered member of the BACP (registration number 117884) and respect and abide by the codes of ethical practice of both the BACP and UKCP.
+I am a member of the BACP (Registered) (registration number 688840) and respect and abide by the codes of ethical practice of both the BACP and UKCP.